1914 United States Senate elections: Retirements

-Four Republicans and four Democrats retired instead of seeking re-election.
+Four Republicans and three Democrats retired instead of seeking re-election.
+One Democrat retired instead of seeking election to finish the unexpired term.

 Defeats

 Two Republicans sought re-election but lost in the primary election.

 Deaths

-One Democrat died on August 8th, 1913, and his seat remained vacant until a May 11th, 1914 special election.
+One Democrat died on August 8, 1913, and his seat remained vacant until a May 11, 1914 special election.

+Post-election changes

+One Democrat died during the 64th Congress and was replaced by a Democratic appointee.